konradsawicki/Bash-project/README.md

 - Gui thanks to Zenity
 - Menu
-- Ability to write down a wanted country,
+- Ability to write down a wanted country
-- Population statistics of a country.
+- Population statistics of a country

 ## Usage